rng-guy/NFSMWBartender/README.md

 To **disable** a feature of this set, delete its .ini section (or the respective .ini file).

-See the **Limitations** section further below before using this feature set.
+See the "**Limitations**" section further below before using this feature set.

 &nbsp;